sdaqo/anipy-cli/docs/getting-started-cli/index.md

       -B, --binge           Binge mode.
 Binge multiple episodes like so: first_number-second_number (e.g. 1-3) -H, --history         Show your history of watched anime -S, --seasonal        Seasonal Anime mode.
 Bulk download or binge watch newest episodes.
       -M, --my-anime-list   MyAnimeList mode.
 Similar to seasonal mode, but using MyAnimeList (requires MAL account credentials to be set in config).
-      --delete-history      Delete your History.
+      -A, --anilist         Anilist mode.
+Similar to seasonal mode, but using Anilist --delete-history      Delete your History.
+      --migrate-history     Migrate your history to the current provider.

     Options:
       Options to change the behaviour of anipy-cli

       -s SEARCH, --search SEARCH
-                            Provide a search term to the Download or Binge mode in this format: {query}:{episode range}:{dub/sub}.
-Examples: 'frieren:1-10:sub' or 'frieren:1:sub' or 'frieren:1-3 7-12:dub'
+                            Provide a search term to Default, Download or Binge mode in this format: {query}:{episode range}:{dub/sub}.
+Examples: 'frieren:1-10:sub' or 'frieren:1:sub' or 'frieren:1-3 7-12:dub', this argument may be appended to any of the modes mentioned like so: 'anipy-cli (-D/B) -s <search>' -ss [SEASONAL_SEARCH], --seasonal-search [SEASONAL_SEARCH]
+                            Provide search parameters for seasons to Default, Download, or Binge mode in this format:
+                            {year}:{season}.
+You can only use part of the season name if you wish.
+Examples: '2024:win' or '2020:fa'
       -q QUALITY, --quality QUALITY
                             Change the quality of the video, accepts: best, worst or 360, 480, 720 etc. Default: best -f, --ffmpeg          Use ffmpeg to download m3u8 playlists, may be more stable but is way slower than internal downloader
       -a, --auto-update     Automatically update and download all Anime in seasonals or mal mode from start EP to newest.
-      -p {mpv,vlc,syncplay,mpvnet,mpv-controlled}, --optional-player {mpv,vlc,syncplay,mpvnet, mpv-controlled}
+      -p {mpv,vlc,iina,syncplay,mpvnet,mpv-controlled}, --optional-player {mpv,vlc,iina,syncplay,mpvnet,mpv-controlled}
                             Override the player set in the config.
       -l LOCATION, --location LOCATION
                             Override all configured download locations
+      -V, --verbose         Verbosity levels in the console: -V = 'fatal' -VV = 'warnings' -VVV = 'info' --stack-always        Always show the stack trace on any log outputs.
+      -so, --sub-only       Download only subtitles
       --mal-password MAL_PASSWORD
                             Provide password for MAL login (overrides password set in config) --mal-sync-to-seasonals
-                            Automatically sync myanimelist to seasonals (only works with `-M`)
+                            Automatically sync myanimelist to seasonals (only works with `-M`) --anilist-sync-to-seasonals
+                            Automatically sync anilist to seasonals (only works with `-A`)

     Info:
       Info about the current anipy-cli installation